 Over a quarter of all Japanese live in Tokyo and its suburbs, some 12 million inhabitants, making it one of the biggest cities in the world.
 It will come as no surprise that this intense population has given rise to skyscrapers and an impressive public transport network, unrivalled anywhere in the world for its efficiency, cleanliness and coverage.
-You will navigate this fantastic network to visit the city's many major sights, from the Senso-ji Temple in the old downtown area of Asakusa, the fashion hub of Shibuya, with its famous five-way pedestrian crossing, or the surprisingly peaceful parks throughout the city.
+You will navigate this fantastic network to visit the cities many major sights, from the Senso-ji Temple in the old downtown area of Asakusa, the fashion hub of Shibuya, with its famous five-way pedestrian crossing, or the surprisingly peaceful parks throughout the city.

 If you would prefer to have a guide to help you get to grips with the unique Japanese culture and history it is possible to add a private guide to your day.
-We are able to offer you three different guided tours to choose from depending on your interests (please see Optional Activities under Essential Information, or speak with one of our sales team).
+We are able to offer you three different guided tours to choose from depending on your interests (please see the private guides tab on the holiday info).